bitcoin-dot-org/Bitcoin.org/_alerts/2017-07-12-potential-split.md

 being two or more competing versions of Bitcoin, then they may refuse to give you your bitcoins on versions they don't like.

+1. Bitcoin may experience significant price fluctuations in relation to other currencies.
+Learn more about [price volatility][] and ensure you aren't holding more bitcoin than you can afford to lose.

 ## During the event

 1. Do not trust any payments you receive after {{start}} until the situation